usds/gatsby-uswds-ts-starter/README.md

 ## Quick Start

-The best way to start with this template is using the [Gatsby CLI](https://www.gatsbyjs.com/docs/reference/gatsby-cli/).
+The best way to start is to clone this repo:

 ```
 git clone https://github.com/usds/gastby-uswds-ts-starter.git your-project-name